BBJIM/create-bar-project/README.md

 -   ui-kit and examples for the projects
 -   storybook (currently only in CRA projects)

-Install this package globally and then run 'create-bar-project' on your cmd
+Install this package globally `npm install -g create-bar-project` and then run 'create-bar-project' on your cmd

 coming soon: